silksil/programming-principles/README.md

 - Optimize for change first, only then optimize code for performance or absctraction.
 - We can spend time optimizing code for performance or abstraction, only to find out the next day and the code is no longer needed.
 All we can really be sure of is that things will probably change.

+# Optimize for change
+- Optimize for change first, only then optimize code for performance or absctraction.
+- We can spend time optimizing code for performance or abstraction, only to find out the next day and the code is no longer needed.
+All we can really be sure of is that things will probably change.

+# Execute then consider
+- Execute something that is good, but not perfect.
+Evaluate how it works and then make changes.